-

 2025.03.04 Complaint - Comans v.
 DHS

 Mary Comans, former FEMA Chief Financial Officer, filed suit in D.C.
 District Court against DHS and FEMA, seeking declaratory relief and damages.
-She alleges she was unlawfully terminated from her position as a member of the Senior Executive Service without cause or due process.
+She alleges unlawful termination from her Senior Executive Service position without cause or due process.
 She also claims DHS improperly disclosed private records about her termination and falsely portrayed her actions as criminal, constituting defamation per se.
 Comans v.
 DHS, 1:25-cv-00624 (D.D.C.).

 *See litigation note above*